 Sächsisches Oberbergamt / Freistaat Sachsen

-- Global Tech I Offshore Wind GmbH: Legal action by the client against the network operator TenneT to assert claims for compensation due to the delayed BorWin2 grid connection and EEG remuneration claims.
+- Representing Global Tech I Offshore Wind GmbH in legal proceedings against a grid operator to assert claims for compensation due to the delayed grid connection and EEG remuneration claims.

 Other key lawyers: